 You can delete a Template by selecting it the Templates list and clicking Delete.

-- If you need to archive or delete a Template or Word Stationery, first check if it has been used in any automations (refer to Automation Process Steps and Process Step Details and Examples).
+- If you need to archive or delete a Template or Word Stationery, first check if it has been used in any automations (refer to Automation Process Steps and Process Step Details - Creating Documents and Tasks).

 Note: There is currently no restore facility for deleted Templates or Stationery.
 In the interim, instead of deleting a Template or Stationery that is not in use we recommend setting the Status to "Archived".